 Science Natural Science Why Do We See Monsters in the Mirror?
-By Sidney Stevens Writer Allegheny College University of Michigan Sidney Stevens is a writer and editor for magazines, websites, and books, with a focus on health and environmental issues. our editorial process Sidney Stevens Updated August 03, 2017 Stare in the mirror long enough and you may begin to see more than just yourself.
-Marla Morri/flickr Share Twitter Pinterest Email Science Space Natural Science Technology Agriculture Energy Here’s a fun exercise, though you might not want to do it alone.
+By Sidney Stevens Writer Allegheny College University of Michigan Sidney Stevens is a writer and editor for magazines, websites, and books, with a focus on health and environmental issues. our editorial process Sidney Stevens Updated August 03, 2017 Mint Images / Getty Images Share Twitter Pinterest Email Science Space Natural Science Technology Agriculture Energy Here’s a fun exercise, though you might not want to do it alone.
 Stare into a mirror for several minutes and you may notice your face begin to distort.
 It could even morph into something downright scary.
 Seeing monsters in mirrors has long been an effective horror movie device and grist for urban legends.
 It might sound like a bunch of superstitious hooey, but scientific research now says that seeing altered images in a mirror is a real thing, most likely due in part to a type of optical illusion called "peripheral fading" or the Troxler Effect.
 Playing tricks The discovery that mirror-gazing leads people to see things comes from Giovanni Caputo at the University of Urbino in Italy.
 In 2010, he published an article in Perceptions describing his otherworldly research findings.
 Fifty participants were asked to stare into a mirror for 10 minutes in a dimly lit space.
 Most of them saw far more than they bargained for.
 Some 66 percent witnessed huge deformations of their face, 18 percent saw an animal such as a pig or cat, 28 percent observed an unknown person and 48 percent beheld monstrous or fantastical beings.
 If you were into ghoulish folklore games like Bloody Mary as a kid, these findings may help explain a few things.
 No one knows exactly how that slumber-party staple got started, but it involves staring into a mirror in a darkened room and saying Bloody Mary’s name repeatedly until she appears as a ghost or witch behind you.
 The idea is to give participants the fright of their lives.
-This early 20th century greeting card shows a young woman staring into a mirror to spy her future husband with a witch watching.
-Divination rituals like this may have inspired the Bloody Mary legend.
-Unknown/Wikimedia Commons Brain illusions One possible explanation for Caputo’s "strange-face illusion" is the Troxler Effect (or Troxler’s Fading).
+Brain illusions One possible explanation for Caputo’s "strange-face illusion" is the Troxler Effect (or Troxler’s Fading).
 In 1804, Swiss philosopher and physician Ignaz Paul Vital Troxler noticed that if someone stared at a fixed point for even a short time, peripheral images started fading away.
 Experience peripheral fading for yourself by staring at the red dot in the center of the image below.
 You’ll notice the blue circle around it soon begins to disappear.
-Stare at the red dot long enough and you could experience "peripheral fading.".
-Mysid / Wikimedia Commons Troxler explained peripheral fading as visual neurons adapting to unimportant stimuli.
+Mysid / Wikimedia Commons / CC BY-SA 3.0 Troxler explained peripheral fading as visual neurons adapting to unimportant stimuli.
 At first you see everything in front of you, but then your eyes begin to ignore what isn’t necessary or within their central focus.
 This presumably frees up processing power and enhances perceptual efficiency.
 Peripheral fading also may be at play in your body’s other neural systems.
 Think of putting on a watch.
 At first you’re aware of its weight on your wrist and the cool metal against your skin, but within minutes the sensation has faded.
 The watch is still there, but you no longer feel it.
 In the same way you may hear birds singing outside, but as soon as you begin reading your email, the sounds slip out of consciousness.
 In the case of the strange-face illusion, as you stare at yourself in a mirror, peripheral areas of your face begin fusing or dissolving like objects in a Salvador Dali painting.
 Your mouth may stretch to one side, your forehead might meld into your cheeks and your eyebrows may droop to your chin.
 Check out more examples of the Troxler Effect in this video: Something more going on Peripheral fading seems to explain the shape-shifting that Caputo’s research subjects witnessed in their own faces.
 But what about those who saw fantastical beings, animals and unknown people?
 The theory doesn’t fully account for these full-on hallucinations or the sense of otherness some participants felt when staring at them face-to-face.
 A few even reported beings with malevolent expressions that filled them with fear and anxiety.
 Caputo argues that something else may be going on, a form of the "dissociative identity effect."
 Perhaps the brain scrambles and then actively fills in new facial features (even really scary ones) in ways that science doesn’t yet understand.
 So next time you crave a fear fix, forget hair-raising Hollywood blockbusters and frightful fun house rides.
 All you need is a mirror and your own brain.